RockefellerArchiveCenter/bits_and_bytes/_posts/2017-06-19-principled-action-asserting-archival-principles-to-reduce-the-rac-backlog.md

 Improving our descriptive practices has expanded and enhanced access to the entire archive including newly processed records as well as all our previously processed legacy holdings.
 Processing by accession has enhanced our ability to produce high quality DACS-compliant finding aids.
 Since introducing our systematic approach to finding aid creation and implementing DACSSpace, we have seen a dramatic shift in DACS single-level compliance from just over 50% to full 100% compliance of our guides!
 Our flexible yet systematic approach to description has also helped us to make great strides in the care afforded to our audiovisual holdings, which in the past were minimized by broader more pressing needs.

-Now more than ever, online presentation of our collection guides can add value to the information shared with our users, whether it’s single-level or multi-level description.
+Now more than ever, online presentation of our collection guides can add value to the information shared with our users, whether it's single-level or multi-level description.
 In the future we hope to take further action to expand access points, more robustly introduce controlled vocabulary and authorized forms of names, and build effective subject access with standardized headings such as LCSH.